 Shrimp that's been baked, broiled or grilled without any extra fat such as butter has less than a gram of fat per 3-ounce serving, while shrimp that's been breaded and fried has more than 10 grams per serving.

-Not only is non-fried shrimp incredibly low in fat, it's essentially free from saturated fat.
+Not only is non-fried shrimp incredibly low in fat, but it's also essentially free from saturated fat.
 This type of fat raises levels of LDL cholesterol, often referred to as the "bad" cholesterol.

 Shrimp is a good source of EPA and DHA, two types of omega-3 fatty acids.
 These fatty acids lower elevated triglycerides, curb joint pain and potentially have an effect on depression and dementia.